 The new NGSW weapon systems are chambered to shoot the new 6.8×51 SIG hybrid ammunition.
 Being loaded at higher pressures results in increased velocity and terminal performance.

-The 277 SIG Fury and the military 6.8×51 SIG features a conventional brass upper case body with a steel alloy bottom, and case-head section.
+The 277 SIG Fury and the military 6.8×51 SIG feature a conventional brass upper case body with a steel alloy bottom, and case-head section.
 Hence the name, hybrid ammunition, the hybrid design allows the ammo to run at significantly higher pressures than conventional ammunition.

 The new 6.8×51 SIG Hybrid ammo gives the new NGSW guns significant advantages over the existing M249 SAW and M4 Carbines.